vphantom/vof/BINARY.md

 * `11110000` — more groups follow, fields +0, +1 follow, +2, +3, +4, +5 are omitted
 * `01100001` — last group, fields +0 and +5 follow, while +1, +2, +3, +4 are omitted

-### Tagged Values

-Tags 0..63 are available for applications to define their own types from our basic types and 64+ are reserved.
-For example, a user-defined "URL" type could be decided as Tag 0 followed by a `string`.
-Obviously, this means that such tags may have completely different meanings across different applications, so their use makes the resulting data non-portable.
-Decoders should fail when presented with unknown tags.

-In JSON intended to be compatible with VOF Binary, tags are represented as objects with a single member whose key is a string starting with "@" followed by a number 0..63, with the value being the tagged value.
-For example, a user-defined "URL" type could be designed as `{"@0": "https://example.com"}`.

-In CBOR intended to be compatible with VOF Binary, tag use may conflict with CBOR's own tag number allocations.

-Future versions of VOF may reserve tags 64+ for our defined data types (i.e. `bool`, `string`, `datetime`) for situations where additional type clarity is required in encoded data.

 ## Implementation Considerations

-### Reserved Types

-The reserved control values are predetermined to use the same structure as `Data`: an unsigned number of bytes follows, and then as many bytes as specified.
-This makes room for future types such as large integers or floats while guaranteeing that older decoders can safely skip over such unknown value types.

 ### Maps